Frankfurt: Frankfurt after the loss of sovereignty

 Frankfurt was severely bombed in World War II (1939–1945).
 About 5,500 residents were killed during the raids, and the once-famous medieval city center, by that time one of the largest in Germany, was almost completely destroyed.
 It became a ground battlefield on 26 March 1945, when the Allied advance into Germany was forced to take the city in contested urban combat that included a river assault.
 The 5th Infantry Division and the 6th Armored Division of the United States Army captured Frankfurt after several days of intense fighting, and it was declared largely secure on 29 March 1945.
-In spite of the wartime destruction, over 40% of Frankfurt's buildings still date from before the Second World War.
+In spite of the wartime destruction, more than 40% of Frankfurt's buildings still date from before the Second World War.

 After the end of the war, Frankfurt became a part of the newly founded state of Hesse, consisting of the old Hesse-(Darmstadt) and the Prussian Hesse provinces.
 The city was part of the American Zone of Occupation of Germany.
 The Military Governor for the United States Zone (1945–1949) and the United States High Commissioner for Germany (HICOG) (1949–1952) had their headquarters in the IG Farben Building, intentionally left undamaged by the Allies' wartime bombardment.

 Frankfurt was the original choice for the provisional capital city of the newly founded state of West Germany in 1949.
 The city constructed a parliament building that was never used for its intended purpose (it housed the radio studios of Hessischer Rundfunk).
 In the end, Konrad Adenauer, the first postwar Chancellor, preferred the town of Bonn, for the most part because it was close to his hometown, but also because many other prominent politicians opposed the choice of Frankfurt out of concern that Frankfurt would be accepted as the permanent capital, thereby weakening the West German population's support for a reunification with East Germany and the eventual return of the capital to Berlin.